afcarl/EE_Projects/README.txt

 This board was for an introductory electrical engineering lab as part of CS KickStart.
 (CS KickStart is a program here at Berkeley for incoming female freshman who are interested in CS and EE.
-Check them out here: http://cs-kickstart.berkeley.edu/ (This is a PDF of the first board I ever made so keep that in mind please!
-XD).
+Check them out here: http://cs-kickstart.berkeley.edu/ (This is the first board I ever made and I haven't yet gotten around to cleaning up the schematic, but let's just say I've learned a lot about good and bad practices for schematics and layouts!)